Moebius2107/DataEngProject/README.md

 We had some technical issues with Docker/Airflow (on the last 2 days airflow UI did not work for us and we could not resolve it) and lack of communication issues.

-With more time we could improve for example the dimensions of our production data to be SCD type 2.
+With more time we could improve the dimensions of our production data to be SCD type 2 or use a Graph Database for our Production.

 Also we could have written a better documentation, with more explanations of the decisions and the applied steps.